Electrum Discovery (CVE:ELY) Stock Price Down 14.3% – Here’s What Happened

-Electrum Discovery Corp (CVE:ELY – Get Free Report)’s share price traded down 14.3% during mid-day trading on Saturday .
+Electrum Discovery Corp (CVE:ELY – Get Free Report)’s stock price dropped 14.3% during trading on Saturday .
 The stock traded as low as C$0.06 and last traded at C$0.06.
-741,900 shares traded hands during trading, an increase of 77% from the average session volume of 420,225 shares.
+Approximately 741,900 shares traded hands during mid-day trading, an increase of 77% from the average daily volume of 420,225 shares.
 The stock had previously closed at C$0.07.

 Electrum Discovery Stock Performance